raashidsalih/AgMarkNet-Scraper/README.md

 - Employed ```.env``` file for security with regards to database connection credentials.
 GitHub typically ignores ```.env``` files, therefore the need to rename it to ```sample.env```.
 - Error handling implemented for the inputs using a variety of methods, and in general using try-except.
 - The rate determining step here is how quickly AgMarkNet is able to load.
 I implemented timeout using a function bundled with Selenium, and had to use ```time.sleep()``` to provide enough time for the download to begin after the *"download excel"* button was clicked.
-- Downloading the data in CSV/TSV as mentioned in the question was not possible (perhaps they stopped offering that service).
+- Downloading the data in CSV/TSV was not possible (perhaps they stopped offering said service).
 The alternative would be to scrape the resulting table page by page using Selenium, which was an option I was not willing to consider.
 ---------
 - The CLI was developed using ```argparse```, although various alternatives exist like ```Click```, and ```docopt```.
 However, ```argparse```seems to be the most popular framework for the usecase.
 - The SQL commands were tested on a table defined with the following SQL query: